bosborne/nyackcommunitygarden/_posts/2020-3-28-2020-COVID-guidelines.md

 Dear Gardeners,

-Due to COVID-19, The garden opening will will be DELAYED UNTIL SATURDAY, APRIL 18.
+Due to COVID-19, the garden opening will will be DELAYED UNTIL SATURDAY, APRIL 18.

 Also due to COVID-19 we must implement some VERY IMPORTANT new rules.